 The task force is working with the Racial Equity Coalition of the Athens County Foundation, which has been around since 2018, to comb through various sections of code and identify any language that may be racially discriminatory, vague or missing altogether.

-Although this process is relatively new, the task force has already had some success in weeding out discriminatory language.
+Although the process is relatively new, the task force has already had some success in weeding out discriminatory language.

 “I had tasked my city planner with looking through city titles and deeds for various properties … to see if there is discriminatory language or redlining in the city of Athens,” Patterson said.
 “One of the things that he did identify … (was) a property that had discriminatory language in it in terms of who could purchase property in the future.”